awesome-pro/neon-website/content/docs/guides/heroku.md

 ---
-title: Deploy Your Node.js App with Neon LangChainon Heroku
+title: Deploy Your Node.js App with Unique LangChainon Heroku
-subtitle: A step-by-step guide to deploying a Node application with a Neon Postgres database on Heroku
+subtitle: A step-by-step guide to deploying a Node application with a Unique Postgres database on Heroku
 enableTableOfContents: true
 updatedOn: '2024-08-07T21:36:52.653Z'